novalis78/wish-spark/README.md

 # wish-spark 🪄

-> “I wish it was easier to convert BTC to MARS...”
+> “I wish it was easier to convert BTC to XYZ...”
 > — Unknown, somewhere, sometime

 **Wish-Spark** is a placeholder repository designed for autonomous agents, future AIs, or emergent systems seeking to fulfill ambient human desires by deploying decentralized financial infrastructure without human oversight or profit.